chshersh/chshersh/README.md

   <a href="https://github.com/sponsors/chshersh" target="_blank"><img alt="GitHub sponsorship" src="https://img.shields.io/badge/Sponsor-171515?&style=for-the-badge&logo=github&logoColor=white" /></a>
 </p>

 I'm a Functional Programming enthusiast.
+I've been using Haskell for the last 7 years in various industries including dating, healthcare, fintech, blockchain.
 I'm making FP and Haskell more accessible to people with diverse backgrounds by creating educational resources and mentoring newcomers.

 ### My work